nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adjusting the size of TeachMeSenpai

+If the app is too small for your liking, you may resize it by dragging the sides of the window with your cursor!
+The red lines in the image below are moveable so feel free to adjust the app however you like!

 <p align=center>
   <img alt="Resizing guide" src="images/user-guide/resize-window.jpg" />
 </p>

-<div markdown="span" class="alert alert-success">**:bulb: Note:** If the app is too small for your liking, you may resize it by dragging the sides of the window with your cursor!
-The red lines in the image above are moveable
+<div markdown="span" class="alert alert-info">**:information_source: Tip:** Hover your mouse over the red lines indicated by the image on your app under you see an arrow cursor, this will allow
-so feel free to adjust the app however you like!
+you to adjust the size of the window
 </div>

 [↑ Back to top](#table-of-contents)